 Students working together

-Cohort teacher teams identify students that are in need of more intensive support and move them into a structured Risk Review process that engages the community to determine the most effective response.
+Cohort teacher teams identify students that are in need of more intensive support and move them into a structured process that engages the community to determine the most effective response.

 Conference attendees